| Title: | Variational Bayes for Fast and Accurate Empirical Likelihood Inference |

 iters |

-Number of iterations using Newton-Raphson for estimation of lambda (default: 500) |
+Number of iterations using Newton-Raphson for estimation of lambda.
+Default: |

 A numeric value for the Adjusted Empirical Likelihood function computed evaluated at a given theta value

-Wei Chang Yu, Jeremy Lim
+Weichang Yu, Jeremy Lim

 Requires a given data set, moment conditions and parameter values and returns a list of the final mean and variance-covariance along with an array of the in-between calculations at each iteration for analysis of convergence

-mu |
+mu0 |

-Column vector, initial value of Gaussian VB mean |
+p x 1 initial vector of Gaussian VB mean |

-C |
+C0 |

-Lower Triangular Matrix, initial value of Gaussian VB Cholesky |
+p x p initial lower triangular matrix of Gaussian VB Cholesky |

 h |